How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 Upstream developers removed the legacy admin/adminadmin WebUI credentials starting with qBittorrent 4.6.1.
 The daemon now generates a random temporary password each time it starts without saved credentials and prints it to stdout once.
 See the upstream issue #19984, which also documents why you must read this message from the systemd journal in headless deployments.

 Check the service logs to retrieve the temporary password.
+The -n 50 flag limits output to the last 50 journal entries, and grep isolates the password line.
 The $(whoami) substitution automatically inserts your current username:

 sudo journalctl -u qbittorrent-nox@$(whoami) -n 50 | grep -i "temporary password"